Agentic Coding Data Dump

 Protect Your Context

 The input tokens you and your agent feed the LLM will determine its performance.
-View your initial new session usage percentage via the /context command.
+View your initial new-session usage percentage via the /context command.
 Keep it as low as possible without compromising agent enablement.
 Review all your memory files, MCP servers, skills, and tools to ensure they are relevant.
-Having stale memory files could be your biggest bottleneck when trying to be productive with a coding agent.
-It's also worth noting that because of how LLMs work via next-token prediction, don't ever argue with it, it just encourages statistically bad behavior.
+Stale memory files could be your biggest bottleneck when trying to be productive with a coding agent.
+Also worth noting: because LLMs work via next-token prediction, don't argue with it, it just encourages statistically bad behavior.
 Instead, create a handoff and start over.

 Layered Knowledge